ti-cortex-m4/demo-java-virtual-threads2/readme.md

 Java _virtual threads_ (previously known as _fibers_) are lightweight threads designed to develop _high-throughput_ concurrent applications.
 Pre-existing Java threads were based on operating system (OS) threads that proved insufficient to meet the demands of modern concurrency.
 Applications such as web servers, databases, or message brokers nowadays must serve millions of concurrent requests, but the OS and thresore the JVM cannot efficiently handle more than a few thousand threads.

-Nowadays programmers have either the option to use threads as the units of concurrency and write synchronous blocking code.
+Nowadays programmers can either use threads as the units of concurrency and write synchronous blocking code.
 These applications would be easy to develop, but they will not be scalable, because they are limited by the capabilities of the OS.
-Or, they can use other concurrent models (futures, coroutines, actors, etc.) that reuse threads without blocking them.
-Such solutions, while showing much better scalability, are much more difficult to write, debug, and understand.
+Or, they can use other concurrent models (futures, async/await, coroutines, actors, etc.) that reuse threads without blocking them.
+Such solutions, while indeed showing much better scalability, are much more difficult to write, debug, and understand.

 The purpose of virtual threads is to add lightweight, user-space threads managed by the JVM to be used alongside the existing heavyweight, kernel-space threads managed by the OS.
 Programmers can create millions of virtual threads and get much better scalability using much simpler synchronous blocking code.